mileszim/holygpt.chat/books/jay.md

 > You seem troubled, as if lost in the labyrinth of your thoughts.
 We can offer guidance.

 Shane, taken aback, gazed at the unlikely pair.

+> Guidance?

+he questioned,

-"Guidance?" he questioned, "What can you possibly offer that can quell the tempest within me?"
+> What can you possibly offer that can quell the tempest within me?

 Jay gestured towards the Kalo plants, their leaves shimmering in the golden light.